CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </tr>
 </table>

-If you want to know *why* the calculator returns the number it does, and dive deeper into the math behind the tools, look to [**Appendix A**](#appendix-a--a-brief-lesson-in-sampling-logic), at the bottom of this page.
+If you want to know how the calculator returns the number it does and dive deeper into the math behind the tools, look to [**Appendix A**](#appendix-a--a-brief-lesson-in-sampling-logic), at the bottom of this page where we go through how sample size is estimated before sampling, and how we can see if our sampling met our goals after sampling too.

 ---

 ## Background — what sampling is, and why it works

-Measuring every square metre of a entire ecosystem isn't always (or ever) feasible.
-So we measure a **small portion** of it and use that small portion to estimate the whole.
+Measuring every square metre of a entire ecosystem isn't always feasible.
+So, we measure a **small portion** of it and use that to estimate the whole.
 Because every estimate of the whole that uses a smaller portion will never be 100% accurate every single time, we also want to know the probability that the estimate is equal to the actual value, this is called **probability-based sampling**.

 <table>
 <tr>